twirkman/getting-started/README.md

-node-mongo
+getting-started
 ==========

-example webapp - use to test your local Docker/Fig setup
+A Dockerized webapp with Node and Express - use to test your local Docker/Fig setup